L1383/Library001/README.md

                 });
-                setCurrentGenreInput(''); // Clear the genre input field when editing setCurrentLinkInput(''); // Clear the link input field when editing };
+                setCurrentGenreInput(''); // Clear the genre input field when editing setCurrentLinkInput(''); // Clear the link input field when editing window.scrollTo(0, 0); // Scroll to the top of the page };

             // Cancel editing and clear the form